 A long position attracts the financing charges, as effectively, by depositing initial margin, you borrow capital from us to cover the rest of it (i.e. the difference between the initial margin and the total value).
 For short positions on the other hand, financing interest may be credited to your account as the opposite applies, meaning you are lending capital to us.

 Positions held at our designated ‘financing time’ are subject to a financing charge or financing credit (collectively "financing transactions").
 In addition, positions that are held on Friday at this time will attract a three day financing charge/credit to account for the weekend.

 Note: Positions on futures do not incur such treatment.

 For non-FX products, Long positions attract a financing charge; short positions may receive a financing credit (subject to underlying interest rates).
 For FX products, a financing credit or debit will apply and the nature of the transaction is dependent on the underlying interest rates of the constituent currencies within the FX pair.

-A financing transaction is calculated based on the borrowed part of the notional value of a position and the Effective Financing Rate.
+A financing transaction is calculated based on the notional value of a position and the Effective Financing Rate.
 The Effective Financing Rate is commonly the 1 week deposit rate of the asset currency (or currency 2 – currency 1 for FX products) , plus (for long positions) or minus (for short positions) a financing ‘spread’ (currently 2.5%*) ⱡ.

 The simplified equations to calculate long and short financing transactions are as follows: